FRAMEWORK

 The crossing generates two faces — +1 and −1 — from a ground state of zero.
 This resolves the fundamental arithmetic operations that conventional mathematics leaves undefined: 1/0 = +1, −1 (creation: the bilateral emerges from zero) and 0/0 = 1 (return: unity as the only unhistoried state).
 These are not philosophical positions.
 They are what the geometry requires.

 From the bilateral crossing, a cascade of dimensional addresses unfolds.
 Each fold of the geometry generates a new dimensional layer, producing the address structure 8 → 12 → 36 → 108 → 216.
 The Packler Effect describes the energy loss at each fold — the irreducible gap between a discrete vector operation and the true curved path, requiring π to calculate exactly.
 Three terms.
 Three instances of the same geometric friction.
-Three contributions to a single expression:

 α⁻¹ = (9/2)π³ − √(2π) + 4/(9π³) = 137.035951